Updated July 15, 2019

 - Restrooms upgraded to meet ADA access standards, and an all-gender restroom added

 - More electrical outlets

 - A vending area with hot beverages

-The entryway connecting Uris Library still provides access to the Cocktail Lounge, but, for the first time since 1982, the south entrance facing Willard Straight Hall is also open!
+The Uris Library entrance across from Olin Library still provides access to the Cocktail Lounge, but, for the first time since 1982, the south entrance facing Willard Straight Hall is also open!
 You need your Cornell ID to enter through that side of the building.
 The exterior pathway has been regraded to accommodate wheelchair access, and it is well-lit and visible from Ho Plaza and Willard Straight Hall.
 Additionally, an in-ground heating system mitigates ice and snow accumulation.

 How did you choose the furniture?